Visiting Sultan Qaboos Grand Mosque in Muscat – all you need to know

 Fact 1

 The Grand Mosque was a gift to the people of Oman from the late Sultan Qaboos bin Said.
-All Muslims can pray here and anyone of any religion or none can visit for free.
+All Muslims can pray here and anyone of any religion or none can visit.

 Fact 2